-LC Heating & Air provides professional ductless mini split installation for Culver City homes, ADUs, and garage conversions.
-We focus on proper sizing, efficient zone control, and reliable performance in our coastal climate.
+LC Heating & Air provides professional ductless mini split installation and maintenance for Culver City homes.
+We specialize in retrofitting older homes, ADUs, and garage conversions with efficient, quiet heat pump technology.

-Culver City sits at the intersection of the Westside and the South Bay, with a climate strongly influenced by its proximity to the Pacific Ocean β typically 5 to 15 degrees cooler than inland neighborhoods in summer.
-The city's moderate climate makes it one of the more comfortable areas in LA County during heat events, but its older housing stock and ongoing development mean HVAC service demand is consistently high.
-We understand the specific maintenance needs of coastal systems.
+Culver City sits at the intersection of the Westside and the South Bay, with a climate strongly influenced by its proximity to the Pacific Ocean—typically 5 to 15 degrees cooler than inland neighborhoods in summer.
+The city's moderate climate makes it one of the more comfortable areas in LA County, but its older housing stock and ongoing development mean HVAC service demand is consistently high.

 LC Heating & Air serves all Culver City neighborhoods within the 90230 and 90232 zip codes, including the established residential areas and the Hayden Tract.
 We provide same-day scheduling for service calls and maintain 24/7 emergency availability.
-Whether you are looking to cool a single bedroom or install a multi-zone system for your entire home, we provide honest, practical advice based on your specific layout.
+Whether you need a new system for an ADU or a repair on an existing unit, we focus on practical, honest solutions that fit your property.

 Local HVAC considerations